 4) Cut out things that hurt your chances of having healthy, viable sperm: marijuana, cocaine, tobacco, and more than two alcoholic drinks a day harm sperm production.
 Avoid hot baths and whirlpools.

 6) Getting enough sleep and good nutrition will improve your fertility.

 Have questions about male infertility?
 Come see us.

-If you or your partner are experiencing male infertility and want to talk to a doctor about it, please make an appointment with Westchester Health to see one of our urology specialists.
+If you or your partner are experiencing male infertility and want to talk to a doctor about it, please call (914) 232-1919 to make an appointment with one of our Westchester Health urology specialists.
 After examining you and conducting a thorough health history, he/she will discuss treatments that will be the most effective for your specific condition, answer all your questions, and possibly order a number of diagnostic tests so that hopefully, you will soon be able to conceive a child.
 Whenever, wherever you need us, we’re here for you.